Continuous-mode multi-photon filtering: Two-photon filtering

-where $\rho_t^{n;n}$ is the solution to the filtering equations in Corollary \ref{cor:filter_up} for homodyne measurement. $\mathbb{P}_e^c(t)$ are plotted in Figs. \ref{fig_ex2_a}-\ref{fig_ex2_c}.
-For comparison, we also plotted the $P_e(t)$ for the master equations.
-It can be seen clearly that in all the cases, many quantum trajectories can be very close to 1, namely, the unit probability.
+{\it Example }3.
+We continue to study the system in Examples 1 and 2 by looking at its 2-photon filter.
+Here, we wish to calculate the conditional excitation probability (namely, the conditional excited state population) under homodyne detection, which can be expressed as $\mathbb{P}_e^c(t) \triangleq \mbox{Tr} [\rho_t^{11;11}|e\rangle\langle e|]$ where $\rho_t^{11;11}$ is the solution to the filtering equations in Corollary \ref{cor:filter_up}.
+Individual trajectories $\mathbb{P}_e^c(t)$ are plotted in figures \ref{fig_ex2_a}--\ref{fig_ex2_c}.
+For comparison, we also plotted $\mathbb{P}_e(t)$ for the master equations in red solid lines.
+It can be seen clearly that in all the three cases, many quantum trajectories can have maximal excitation probability very close to 1, namely, the unit probability.